Skip to content

 existingUser.rename("New Name");

-This keeps the value easy to serialize, test, pass through UI state, and move between layers if no mapping is needed.
-The behavior is still inside the domain layer, because it lives on the User kit.
+This keeps the value easy to serialize, test, pass through UI state, and move between layers.
+The behavior still lives in the domain layer because it is on the User capability kit.

 import { domain } from "@xndrjs/domain";